QueryDebugger/querydebugger.github.io/README.md

 # querydebugger.github.io
-Production version of the SQL#-based system
+The code in this repository is the production version of the SQL#-based system.

 The system is builded from the source code at https://github.com/QueryDebugger/QuerySystem/.